Dump Station Tips

 - Use a heavy-duty sewer hose about 6 to 8 feet long to make handling easier.

-- Carry an extra garden hose for rinsing in case the dump station doesn't have one.
-Store this in an area where it won't come into contact with your drinking water hose.
+- Store this in an area where it won’t come into contact with your drinking water hose.

 - Never use your fresh water hose for rinsing sewer hoses or the dump station area.